-S is assignable to a type T, and T is assignable from S, if one of the following is true, where S' denotes the apparent type (section 3.8.1) of S:
+S is assignable to a type T, and T is assignable from S, if one of the following is true:

-- S and T are identical types. - S or T is the Any type. - S is the Undefined type. - S is the Null type and T is not the Undefined type. - S or T is an enum type and the other is the primitive type Number. - S is a string literal type and T is the primitive type String. - S and T are type parameters, and S is directly or indirectly constrained to T. - S is a union type and each constituent type of S is assignable to T. - T is a union type and S is assignable to at least one constituent type of T. - S' and T areS is an object types and, type, a type parameter, or the Number, Boolean, or String primitive type, T is an object type, and for each member M in T, one of the following is true: - M is a property and S' contains aS has an apparent property N where - M and N have the same name, - the type of N is assignable to that of M, - if M is a required property, N is also a required property, and - M and N are both public, M and N are both private and originate in the same declaration, M and N are both protected and originate in the same declaration, or M is protected and N is declared in a class derived from the class in which M is declared. - M is an optional property and S' containsS has no apparent property of the same name as M.
+- S and T are identical types. - S or T is the Any type. - S is the Undefined type. - S is the Null type and T is not the Undefined type. - S or T is an enum type and the other is the primitive type Number. - S is a string literal type and T is the primitive type String. - S and T are type parameters, and S is directly or indirectly constrained to T. - S is a union type and each constituent type of S is assignable to T. - T is a union type and S is assignable to at least one constituent type of T. - S is an object type, a type parameter, or the Number, Boolean, or String primitive type, T is an object type, and for each member M in T, one of the following is true: - o M is a property and S has an apparent property N where - M and N have the same name, - the type of N is assignable to that of M,

-• M is a non-specialized call or construct signature and S1 contains aS has an apparent call or construct signature N where, when M and N are instantiated using type Any as the type argument for all type parameters declared by M and N (if any),

-- the signatures are of the same kind (call or construct), - M has a rest parameter or the number of non-optional parameters in N is less than or equal to the total number of parameters in M, - for parameter positions that are present in both signatures, each parameter type in N is assignable to or from the corresponding parameter type in M, and - the result type of M is Void, or the result type of N is assignable to that of M.

-- M is a string index signature of type U and S' contains aS has an apparent string index signature of a type that is assignable to U. - M is a numeric index signature of type U and S' contains aS has an apparent string or numeric index signature of a type that is assignable to U.
+- if M is a required property, N is also a required property, and - M and N are both public, M and N are both private and originate in the same declaration, M and N are both protected and originate in the same declaration, or M is protected and N is declared in a class derived from the class in which M is declared. - o M is an optional property and S has no apparent property of the same name as M. - M is a non-specialized call or construct signature and S has an apparent call or construct signature N where, when M and N are instantiated using type Any as the type argument for all type parameters declared by M and N (if any), - the signatures are of the same kind (call or construct), - M has a rest parameter or the number of non-optional parameters in N is less than or equal to the total number of parameters in M, - for parameter positions that are present in both signatures, each parameter type in N is assignable to or from the corresponding parameter type in M, and - the result type of M is Void, or the result type of N is assignable to that of M. - M is a string index signature of type U and S has an apparent string index signature of a type that is assignable to U. - M is a numeric index signature of type U and S has an apparent string or numeric index signature of a type that is assignable to U.